-Before you read any further these are both elite portable BBQs you really don’t get better for the money.
+Before you read any further, these are both elite portable BBQs you don’t get better for the money.

-But, in my opinion, having owned both I personally own and kept the Smokey Joe, I feel bang for buck it’s a great choice of portable BBQ and suits my family of three with cooking room for more people if and when needed.
+But, in my opinion, having owned both, I own and kept the Weber Smokey Joe; I feel bang for the buck.
+It’s a great choice of portable BBQ and suits my family of three with a cooking room for more people if and when needed.

-The Go-Anywhere is still an absolutely perfect for grilling on and has the feel of a big BBQ.
-As a larger portable BBQ, it suits a larger family but comes with a bigger price tag.
-The thing that led me to sell mine was I enjoy smoking a whole chicken and I couldn’t fit a small one on it with the lid closed.
+The Go-Anywhere is still absolutely perfect for grilling and has the feel of a big BBQ.
+As a giant portable BBQ, it suits a bigger family but has a bigger price tag.
+The thing that led me to sell mine was that I enjoy grilling a spatchcock chicken and couldn’t fit a small one on it with the lid closed.

-To summarise the Weber Smokey Joe is my personal winner but I’m.
-In reality the Go Anywhere is a better unit and those that own one will find it difficult to pick a fault with it.
+To summarise, the Weber Smokey Joe is my winner, but I’m.
+In reality, the Weber Go Anywhere is a better unit, and those that own one will find it challenging to pick a fault with it.

 Frequently Asked Questions